Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - Virginia

 Citation: Ann.
 Code § 32.1-127; Child & Family Serv.
 Man. § C.10

-Appropriate referrals may include, but need not be limited to, comprehensive early intervention services for infants and toddlers with disabilities and their families.
+Effective July 1, 2025: Appropriate referrals may include, but need not be limited to, treatment services, comprehensive early intervention services for infants and toddlers with disabilities and their families pursuant to Part H of the Individuals with Disabilities Education Act (20 U.S.C. § 1471 et seq.), and family-oriented prevention services.

-Regardless if a CPS on-going case is opened for services, the LDSS shall refer for early prevention services any child under the age 3 who is identified as affected by illegal substance abuse or withdrawal symptoms resulting from prenatal drug exposure.
+• The child is identified as affected by illegal substance abuse or withdrawal symptoms resulting from prenatal drug exposure.

 Services for the Parents or Other Caregivers